horseshoe/horseshoe/README.md

 Multiple statements can be chained together inside an expression, using a semicolon (`;`) as a separator.
 A trailing semicolon at the end of the expression is not needed.
 A comma (`,`) is used to separate method parameters and list or map entries.

-Horseshoe expressions use `[]` or `{}` for both list and map literals.
-Any list that contains a colon (`:`) separator is treated as a map.
+Horseshoe expressions use `[]` for list / map literals or `{}` for set / map literals.
+Any list or set that contains a colon (`:`) separator is treated as a map.
 Entries in a map literal without a colon are treated as if the given item is used as both the key and the value.
-The `{}` is used for creating iterable maps, whereas the `[]` maps can be used to lookup values.
-The `[]` should be used anywhere iteration is not desired.

 Commas can be used anywhere within an expression.
-If a comma is used in a context where it would otherwise not be allowed (`{{ 4, 5 }}`), the result is interpreted as if it were wrapped in `{}` to form a list or iterable map.
+If a comma is used in a context where it would otherwise not be allowed (`{{ 4, 5 }}`), the result is interpreted as if it were wrapped in `[]` to form a list or map map.
 These are considered auto-converted lists and maps.

 #### Integer Literals
 Integer literals are sequences of digits or `0x` followed by hexadecimal digits.
 The value can be prefixed with `-` or `+` to indicate sign and is parsed as a 32-bit signed integer.
 If the value does not fit into a 32-bit signed integer, or the literal is suffixed with `L` or `l`, then the value is parsed as a 64-bit signed integer.
 Octal and binary integer literals as well as underscores within integer literals are not supported.

 #### Double Literals
 Double literals are sequences of digits, hexadecimal digits, `.`, exponents, and binary exponents as specified in float and double literals of C, C++, and Java.
 The value can be prefixed with `-` or `+` to indicate sign.
-Differences from the languages specifications include 1) literals containing a `.` must have digits (or hexadecimal digits) immediately preceding the `.` and digits (or hexadecimal digits) or an exponent (or binary exponent) immediately following the `.` (to reduce syntax ambiguity) and 2) literals can optionally end in either `d` or `D` in lieu of `f` or `F`, which affects the precision of the resulting value.
+Differences from the languages specifications include the following:
+1. Literals containing a `.` must have digits (or hexadecimal digits) immediately preceding the `.` and digits (or hexadecimal digits) or an exponent (or binary exponent) immediately following the `.` (to reduce syntax ambiguity).
+2. Literals can optionally end in `d`, `D`, `f`, or `F`, which affects the precision of the resulting value.

 Additionally, the literals `-Infinity` and `+Infinity` are supported.
 Long double literals as well as underscores within double literals are not supported.

 #### String Literals
 String literals are sequences of characters wrapped in either single quotes or double quotes.
-When wrapped in single quotes no escape sequences are allowed and the literal consists of the exact characters given.
+When wrapped in single quotes the only escape sequence is `''` (double single quote) to escape a single quote.
+All other characters in the literal are the exact characters given.
 The following escape sequences are substituted for string literals wrapped in double quotes:
 - `\\` - Backslash (`\`)
 - `\"` - Double quote (`"`)
 - `\'` - Single quote (`'`)